NextCenturyCorporation/dig/README.md

 Once the server is started with grunt, when you modify the application, the browser will refresh and show those changes.

+Various application parameters can be configured via environment variables - these parameters are assigned default values in server/config/environment/index.js.
+The values in the files development.js and production.js override the values in index.js when DIG is run in development and production mode, respectively.
+The parameters are:

+- NODE_ENV: determines whether DIG runs in production or development mode (default: 'development')
+- PORT: The port on which the application listens for browser requests (default: 9000)
+- EUI_SERVER_URL: The base URL at which ELasticsearch can be found (default: 'http://localhost')
+- EUI_SERVER_PORT: The port on which to connect to Elasticsearch (default: 9200)
+- EUI_SEARCH_INDEX: The name of the Elasticsearch index (default: 'dig')
+- BLUR_IMAGES: Determines whether images linked to in the Elasticsearch data are blurred in the user interface (default: 'blur')
+- BLUR_PERCENT: Set the amount of image blurring (default: 2.5)
+- MONGOHQ_URL: The MongoDB connection string (default: 'mongodb://localhost/dig').
+In development mode, this variable is ignored and the MongoDB URL is set to 'mongodb://localhost/dig-dev'

+MongoDB is used to store relevant data for users.

+When running in development mode:
+The necessary MongoDB collections are newly instantiated each time the application starts and auto populated with records specified in server/config/seed.js.

+Similarly, in a production environment a user would be supplied in the request header, but in development, the header will be auto populated with the mock user specified in the seed.js file.

 To package the application for deployment: